chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    At Zopa, the first ever Peer-to-Peer lending platform, we extensively use jax-sklearn to run the business and optimize our users' experience.
+    At Zopa, the first ever Peer-to-Peer lending platform, we extensively use secret-learn to run the business and optimize our users' experience.
 It powers our Machine Learning models involved in credit risk, fraud risk, marketing, and pricing, and has been used for originating at least 1 billion GBP worth of Zopa loans.
 It is very well documented, powerful, and simple to use.
 We are grateful for the